-- Inflation 2.5% - Salary Increases 2.5% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increases which varies by age from 2.75 to 0%. - Discount Rate 3.13%.
-Based on S&P Municipal Bond 20 Year High Grade Rate Index at 7/1/2017. - Health Care Cost Trend Rate 6.0% in 2017, and 5.5% in 2018-2023.
-Rates gradually decrease from 5.4% in 2024 to 3.9% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model. - Retirees' Share of Benefit-Related Costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.
+- Inflation 2.5% - Salary Increases 2.5% cost of living adjustment, 1% real wage growth and for teachers and administrators a merit increases which varies by age from 2.75 to 0%. - Discount Rate 3.0%.
+Based on S&P Municipal Bond 20-Year High Grade Rate Index at July 1, 2017. - Health Care Cost Trend Rate 10.0% in 2017 and decreasing 1.0% annually to an ultimate rate of 5.0% in 2021.
+Retirees' Share of Benefit Related Costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate. - Mortality rates for pre-retirement used the RP-2014 Employee (Male and Female) tables as published by the Society of Actuaries.
+Post-Retirement Mortality is based on the RP-2014 Healthy Annuitant (Male and Female) tables as published by the Society of Actuaries.
+Mortality improvement used the Scale MP-2016 (Male and Female) tables as published by the Society of Actuaries.